Convergent and Efficient Deep Q Network Algorithm: Introduction

-In this work we show that the above-mentioned gradient-based methods actually have inherent problems in their learning behaviour, and as an alternative, we propose a convergent DQN (\textit{C-DQN}) algorithm by modifying the loss in DQN so as to make it non-increasing.
+In this work, we show that the above-mentioned gradient-based methods actually have inherent problems in learning dynamics which hamper efficient learning, and we propose a convergent DQN (\textit{C-DQN}) algorithm by modifying the loss of DQN.
+Because an increase of loss upon updating the target network of DQN is a necessary condition for its divergence, we construct a loss that does not increase upon the update of the target network, and therefore, the proposed algorithm converges in the sense that the loss monotonically decreases.
 In Sec.~\ref{background section} we present the background.
-In Sec.~\ref{inefficiency section} we discuss the inefficiency issues in the gradient-based methods and demonstrate using toy problems, and in Sec.~\ref{C-DQN section} we propose our C-DQN and show its theoretical convergence.
-In Sec.~\ref{experiment section} we show the results of C-DQN on the \textit{Atari 2600} benchmark \citep{Atari}.
-In Sec.~\ref{related work section} we discuss related works and in Sec.~\ref{conclusion section} we present the conclusion and future perspectives.
+In Sec.~\ref{inefficiency section} we discuss the inefficiency issues in the previous gradient-based methods and demonstrate using toy problems.
+In Sec.~\ref{section C-DQN} we propose C-DQN and show its convergence.
+In Sec.~\ref{experiment section} we show the results of C-DQN on the \textit{Atari 2600} benchmark \citep{Atari} and in Sec.~\ref{conclusion section} we present the conclusion and future prospect.
+To our knowledge, the proposed C-DQN algorithm is the first convergent RL method that is sufficiently efficient and scalable to obtain successful results on the standard \textit{Atari 2600} benchmark using deep neural networks, showing its efficacy in dealing with realistic and complicated problems.